-We note that our original intuitions about radio networks were more along the lines of Model B. However, since Model A is simpler to formulate and negative results regarding Model A certainly hold for Model B, we preferred at the time to state our negative results with respect to Model A. Such a choice would have been justified if the negative results were to hold also for Model A.
+We note that our original intuitions about radio networks were more along the lines of Model B. However, since Model A is simpler to formulate and negative results regarding Model A certainly hold for Model B, we preferred at the time to state our negative results with respect to Model A. Such a choice would have been fully justified if the negative results were to hold also for Model A (which, unfortunately, is not the case).